Power Pack: At the beginning

 Alex (age 12), Julie (10), Jack (8),Comment from editors in Power Pack #9 "Pick of the Pack" letters column, regarding Alex's "my brother is almost 8" comment in issue #6: "Alex did screw up!
 Jack is almost nine!
 Alex was so flustered by meeting Spider-Man that he could hardly talk straight...and boy is Jack mad!
 He figures it's no wonder that Spider-Man treated them like babies!
 He thought Jack was a whole year younger than he is!" and Katie Power (5) were bright, normal American children living with their parents in a beachfront house in Virginia.
-Their father, Dr. James Power, was a brilliant physicist who discovered a process to generate energy from antimatter with the assistance of a converter, of which he made a prototype.
-The process was, however, known to several alien races to cause chain reactions and destroy planets, and Dr. Power's knowledge of the process was discovered by Aelfyre "Whitey" Whitemane, a member of the Kymellian race, who resemble humanoid horses.
+Their father, Dr. James Power, was a physicist who discovered a process to generate energy from antimatter with the assistance of a converter, of which he made a prototype.
+The process was, however, known to several alien races to cause chain reactions and destroy planets, and Dr. Power's knowledge of the process was discovered by Aelfyre "Whitey" Whitemane, a member of the horse-like Kymellian species.
 A similar accident destroyed the Kymellians' home planet.

-Whitey tried to stop the experiment by warning the Powers but was mortally wounded by his enemies, the reptilian Snarks, in the process.
+Whitey tried to stop the experiment by warning the Powers, but was mortally wounded by his enemies, the reptilian Snarks, in the process.
 The Snarks kidnapped Dr. Power and his wife, Margaret, hoping to obtain the secret of antimatter.
 Whitey rescued the Power children and told them what was happening.
 Before dying, he passed his powers to them to complete his mission.

 The children, with the help of Whitey's "Smartship", a sentient starship called Friday, managed to stop the antimatter test by stealing and destroying the converter and rescued their parents from the Snarks.
 They decided to continue being superheroes and to hide their powers from their parents.
 Alex took the codename Gee, Julie became Lightspeed, Jack became Mass Master, and Katie became Energizer.
-They wore costumes made for them by Friday, which were actually Kymellian spacesuits.
-The costumes, which were constructed of unstable molecules and stored 'Elsewhere', could materialize and disappear on voice command.
+They wore costumes made for them by Friday, which were Kymellian spacesuits.
+The costumes were constructed of unstable molecules and could materialize and disappear on voice command.

 After rescuing their parents, the entire family moves to New York City, where the team attempted to deal with normal "kid problems" such as bullies and loose teeth while battling some of the deadliest villains in the Marvel Universe.
 The Pack fought the villain Kurse on two occasions during Secret Wars II.
 They were also heavily involved in the events of the Fall of the Mutants and Inferno storylines.
 During the Mutant Massacre, they descended into the sewers and fought Sabretooth.